andreLDias/provi/README.md

 ```sh
 node .\src\index
 ```
-* Use a third party software to use the API and access the endpoints.
+* Use a third-party software to use the API and access the endpoints.
 * The API is hosted at http://localhost:3000/
 * All models have a `.get` method on root path `/`.
 Use it to see all the records.
 ```